Liam-Weitzel/SIMD-Exploration/README.md

 ### Creating the benchmarks

 To benchmark the execution time of the different programming paradigms, each paradigm will be used to implement an algorithm to solve 4 different vector manipulation problems.
 Each problem has multiple possible solutions.
-The first problem (BMAddVectors) is to add each element from two vectors storing 4 doubles that share the same index.
-Returning a vector storing 4 doubles where each element is the sum of both input vectors at that elements index.
+The first problem (BMAddVectors) is to add each element from two arrays storing 4 doubles that share the same index.
+Returning an array storing 4 doubles where each element is the sum of both input arrays at that elements index.
 The second problem (BMFindInVector & BMFindInVectorFaster) is to find the index of the first occurence of a target value in an array.
 This problem results in two different benchmarks as there are two SIMD algorithms commonly used to solve this problem.
 The third problem (BMSumVector) is to calculate the total sum of an array storing integers.
 Lastly, the fourth problem (BMReverseVector) is to reverse the order of each element in an array.

 Accounting for the second problem resulting in two unique benchmarks, a total of 5 benchmarks will be used to compare the execution time of each programming paradigm.